Ansys

 ANSYS is a general nonlinear multiphysics software offering structural and thermodynamic analysis, continuum flow analysis, analysis of electrostatic and electromagnetic fields and acoustic analysis.

-ANSYS can be run either from module or from a service.
+ANSYS can be run either from a module or from a service.

 Usage